Ljungwaldh/milestone-project-4/TESTING.md

 All steps on desktop were repeated in the following browsers: Firefox, Chrome, Safari and Internet Explorer.

+#### Opening the app on Heroku

+ - **Resolved Bug**: Debug was set to 'False' in order to prepare the project for submission.
+However, a 500 error code page was rendered.
+ - Root of the problem was eventually to be found as how Whitenoise was set up in settings.py.
+The following steps were taken to address the issue:
+	 - DEBUG was set to use `if 'DEVELOPMENT' in os.environ` in order to allow the developer to control it independently in development/production versions
+	 - The [whitenoise middleware](http://whitenoise.evans.io/en/stable/django.html#enable-whitenoise) was moved to the proper location in the middleware settings in `settings.py`
+	 - `STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'` setting was removed in settings.py since it wasn't needed to get tests to pass, after running `collectstatic` locally, [this part of Whitenoise documentation](http://whitenoise.evans.io/en/stable/django.html#why-do-i-get-valueerror-missing-staticfiles-manifest-entry-for) helping to bring this understanding of using the `collectstatic` command
+	 - After this and pushing the new setup to Github and then Heroku helped to get the deployed version working again with `DEBUG` being `False` in production

 #### Elements present on all pages
 **Navbar**
  - Tested that 'Login' and 'Register' links are only available when not logged in, and that only 'My Profile', 'Logout' and 'Game Projects' links are available when logged in